Kunull/Writeups/docs/pwn.college/System Security/Sandboxing.md

 }
 ```

-This level fixes the previous mistake — the old root is now properly detached after the pivot:
+This level fixes the previous mistake, the old root is now properly detached after the pivot:

 ```c
 # ---- snip ----